TwistingTwists/obsidian-tools/system design - ticketmaster - 002.md

 #### L5

 - redis for locking with TTL, postgres for transactions
-	- postgres is a south of truth
+	- postgres is a source of truth
 - postgres FOR UPDATE (row level locks)
 	- contention at scale
 #### L7